IN-CORE/incore-data-release/datatypes/data_types.md

 Dataset-based hazard types
 ==========================

 **Note**: Dataset-based hazard has pre-determined dataset types.
-Those hazard datasets do exist in the data services, they can be called byt the endpoint.
-But we made a decision last release that to hide them in the frontend.
-Since we do not want user to accidentally delete those (causing the hazard to malfunction)
+Those hazard datasets do exist in the data service, they can be called byt the endpoint.
+We made a decision to hide them in the frontend since we do not want user to accidentally delete them (causing the hazard to malfunction).

 - ergo:deterministicEarthquakeRaster
 - ergo:hazardRaster